thinhnguyen-dev/portfolio-vibe-tech/content/blog/y-l-phi-n-b-n-ti-ng-vi-t.md

 In the process of creating and exploiting payloads, the `Runtime.getRuntime().exec(command)` command is used to execute system commands.
 But if you just pass a command as you would on a normal shell to create the payload, it won't work as expected when deserialized.

-In the article "sh – Or: Getting a shell environment from Runtime.exec", author Markus Wulftange discusses using the Runtime.exec method in Java on Unix systems.
+In the article "sh â€“ Or: Getting a shell environment from Runtime.exec", author Markus Wulftange discusses using the Runtime.exec method in Java on Unix systems.
 He points out that when using Runtime.exec, commands are not executed in an actual shell, leading to features like pipes, redirections, quoting, or expansions not working as expected.

 To overcome this, the author suggests using the command `sh -c $@|sh . echo [command]` to create a full shell environment, allowing the execution of complex commands with all shell features.
 This method takes advantage of sh's ability to pass commands through standard input, helping to overcome the limitations of Runtime.exec.